'I am a Tariff Man': Can Trump get out of the trade crisis he created?

 And this morning, the president added, “Very strong signals being sent by China once they returned home from their long trip, including stops, from Argentina.
 Not to sound naive or anything, but I believe President Xi meant every word of what he said at our long and hopefully historic meeting.
 ALL subjects discussed!”

-Remember, this trade/tariff standoff with China is a crisis that Trump CREATED, and it’s a crisis that he ultimately might not be able to solve, because he doesn’t understand that tariffs mean higher prices for American business and consumers.
+Remember, this trade/tariff standoff with China is a crisis that Trump created.
+It’s also a crisis that he might not be able to solve because he doesn’t understand that tariffs mean higher prices for American business and consumers.

 Eulogies will be given by George W. Bush, former Canadian Prime Minister Brian Mulroney, former Sen. Alan Simpson and biographer Jon Meacham.

 After the services, George H.W.
-Bush’s remains will travel to Houston, Texas.
+Bush’s body will travel to Houston, Texas.

 Despite all the redactions in special counsel Robert Mueller’s sentencing recommendations for Michael Flynn, the biggest news in the memo released last night was Mueller’s claim that Flynn had provided “substantial assistance” to his investigation.
 As a result, Mueller said, he recommended little to no jail time for Flynn.